 Do you have good organizational skills?
 Have you been thinking about a career in the legal field?
 Then entering the fun and fast paced career of a Legal Records Clerk may be exactly what you are looking for.

-A Legal Records Clerk organizes, files, and retrieves an entity’s documents, both physically and electronically.
-They are responsible for maintaining their employer’s records in a complete and orderly manner, according to the organization’s filing systems.
-Using computers, scanners, copiers and other office equipment, they create, maintain and update an organization’s files.
+A Legal Records Clerk performs clerical duties such as organizing files and retrieving an entity’s paperwork, both physically and electronically.
+They are responsible for maintaining their company records in a complete and orderly manner, according to the organization’s filing systems.
+Using computers, scanners, copiers and other office equipment, they maintain, update, and create new files for the organization.
 Legal Records Clerks may be responsible for the intake and disposition of all documents, as well as for existing files.

 The job responsibilities of a Legal Records Clerk may depend on the type of employer you work for.
 For instance, if you work in a law office, you could be responsible for the physical client files, the electronic court files, or both.
 Here are some of the responsibilities of a Legal Records Clerk: